 bundles because they contain scripts and GUIs to automatically set up SSH

-tunnels (e.g. the GUI, "ssvnc", does it automatically and
+tunnels (e.g. the GUI, "ssvnc

-so does this command: "ssvnc_cmd -ssh user@far-away.east:0")
+so does this command: "ssvnc_cmd -ssh user@far-away.east:0

 and can even start up x11vnc as well.